cake-tools/ClickExportTool/README.md

 * `AWS SQS`
 * `AWS S3`

-## Guidelines & Caveats:
+## Guidelines
   * Please use Python 2.7 to run the Click Export Tool!
   * This tool is not meant for LARGE date ranges or LARGE report sizes.
-Whenever possible, please keep your report queries within one or two days maximum.
+Whenever possible, please keep your report queries in one day intervals maximum.
 Remember, you have the ability to queue multiple jobs!
   * Please consider that it may take hours to complete one queued job.
   * Use the format 'dd-mm-yyyy' for both the start and end date (the dashes must be included)
+  * **Do not use the Clicks Export Tool concurrently with the Conversion Export Tool.
+This can cause one or both of the Export Tools to time out and fail.**
+  * Create a new SQS queue and a new S3 bucket for your click reports.
+Please make sure that the appropriate credentials and names are added to `settings.py`

 ## Instructions